peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  rounding.
-Signals FlagInvalid and returns not-a-number (NaN) if the arithmetic context defines an exponent range, the new exponent must be changed to the given exponent when rounding, and the given exponent is outside of the valid range of the arithmetic context.
+Signals FlagInvalid and returns not-a-number (NaN) if the arithmetic context defines an exponent range, the new exponent must be changed to the given exponent when rounding, and the given exponent is outside the valid range of the arithmetic context.

 ### RoundToExponentExact
     public EDecimal RoundToExponentExact(int exponentSmall, EContext ctx)